 Majestic peaks, clear lakes, dense forests and vast meadows create breathtaking landscapes, unique in this part of Europe.

-Loads of hiking trails (all well-marked!), interesting flora and fauna, well-developed tourist infrastructure all make Tatra National Park great place, not only for nature admirers.
-Hikers, skiers, backpackers, families with children - all will feel amazed there.
+Loads of hiking trails (all well-marked!), interesting flora and fauna, well-developed tourist infrastructure all make Tatra National Park the best mountains for hiking in Poland.

 The most popular peaks:

 - Giewont - 1895 metres.
 Landmark of Tatra mountains with big cross at the top.
 Often referred to as Sleeping Knight - the massif of the mountain resembles a lying person.
 The final ascent is a bit tricky - there are chains and the path is very narrow.
 Beware - there's very little space at the top.

 - Kasprowy - 1987 metres.
 There's a cableway going from Zakopane Kuznice to the peak, but it's very popular among tourists and unless you come early in the morning, you will have to stand in line for a few hours.

 - Czerwone Wierchy - massif in Western Tatras.
 One of the best hikes in Poland.

 The red marked path leading along Czerwone Wierchy peaks is one of the most beautiful Tatra National Park trails.
 It consists of 4 peaks:

 - Ciemniak – 2096 m